Protontherapy

 "Protontherapy is the most precise external radiation therapy that protects healthy tissue as much as possible because it does not expose them unnecessarily to radiation".

-The Proton Therapy Unit of the Clínica Universidad de Navarra in its Madrid headquarters is the most advanced in Europe and the first in a Cancer Center, with all its assistance, academic and research support.
+The Proton Therapy Unit at the Clinica Universidad de Navarra in Madrid is one of the most advanced in Europe and the first in a Cancer Center, with all its assistance, academic and research support.

-Proton therapy has a more effective distribution of energy than photons, making it possible to direct higher doses to the area of the tumor without increasing the doses in other areas, minimizing the damage that radiotherapy can produce in healthy or very sensitive tissues, or in growing tissues, as in the case of children.
+Proton therapy generates a more efficient distribution of energy than photons, making it possible to direct higher doses to the tumor area without increasing the doses in other areas, minimizing the potential damage that radiotherapy can cause in healthy or very sensitive tissues, or in growing tissues, as in the case of children.

-More than 140,000 patients have already been treated with this therapy worldwide.
-It provides very promising results with minimal side effects in pediatric tumors, ocular melanoma, in tumors of the base of the skull, brain, head and neck, lymphomas and spinal and peritoneal sarcomas.
+More than 300,000 patients have already been treated with this therapy worldwide.
+It provides very promising results with minimal side effects in pediatric tumors, ocular melanoma, skull base tumors, brain tumors, head and neck tumors, esophageal cancer, lymphomas, and spinal and paraspinal sarcomas.

-Moreover, research is being carried out to extend its indications to other types of tumors such as breast, lung, liver, prostate and gynecological.
+In addition, research is underway to extend its indications to other types of tumors such as breast, lung, liver, prostate and gynecological tumors.

 Do you need us to help you?